uzh/z-pool-tool/doc/ARCHITECTURE.md

 - The compiler mathematically proves that certain parts of the specification have been implemented correctly

 ### Sihl vs. JS vs. Rails vs. Django
-TODO [jerben]

 #### Context
-- all technologies in use
+- All listed technologies are in use at the engineering team
-- most production experience with rails
+- The framework that has been used most is Rails
-- current system in rails
+- The legacy Pool Tool system is written in Rails
+- Sihl is the only framework that uses OCaml

 #### Decision
-- us sihl
+We use Sihl as the web framework.

 #### Consequences
-- steeper learning curve
+- The learning curve is steeper, since there is only a small community around Sihl
-- dependency on a smaller framework with smaller user base
+- The dependency on a web framework that is not established is risky
-- sustainable development (maintanability, correctness)
+- Sihl allows the development to be sustainable long-term

 ### Monolith vs. Micro Services
 #### Context
-- TODO [ZI] Do we have a UZH-wide container infrastructure?
-- Experience with monoliths & micro services
+- The team has experience with both monolithic and micro service architectures
-- Micro services harder to operate, but easier to scale development
+- Micro services are harder to operate, but it's easier to scale development (the number of developers)
-- Team size small than 7
+- The team size is smaller than 5

 #### Decision
-Modular but monolithic architecture
+A monolithic architecture is chosen.

 #### Consequences
-- Easier to deploy, operate and introspect
+- It's easier  o deploy, operate and introspect
 - Lower requirements for infrastructure
 - Max team size limited

 ### Server-side rendering vs. Single-page application (SPA)
 #### Context
-- No dedicted UI/UX part
+- There is no dedicated UI/UX/frontend role that knows only frontend technology well
 - People who develop backend are the same ones developing UI
 - The ecosystem and build processes of a typical SPA add a considerable amount of overhead

 #### Decision
-No SPA, but server-side rendered pages with enhanced bits and pieces.
+No SPA is used, but server-side rendered pages with enhanced bits and pieces.

 #### Consequences
-- Use [HTMX](https://htmx.org/) where sensible to implement dynamic parts without maintaining JavaScript
+- [HTMX](https://htmx.org/) is used where sensible to implement dynamic parts without maintaining JavaScript
-- Pool Tool can only offer basic interactive & dynamic elements
+- The Pool Tool can only offer basic interactive & dynamic elements
-- Adding complex interactive features might justify the use of an SPA
 - There is no JavaScript to maintain

 ### SAMPLE